OliverVermeulen/flinder-mobile-app/README.md

 - Add live chat
 - Add ability to send pictures and videos to matches
 - Add in physical distance between matches
+- Add in way to view match data

 ## Repo link